chrisman/g18-chrisbrown-project1/readme.md

  1. [x] GET [recent edits](https://en.wikipedia.org/w/api.php?action=help&modules=feedrecentchanges)

-2. [ ] The user browses summaries of recent edits
+2. [x] The user browses summaries of recent edits

-3. [ ] The user can at their discretion reward editors for their edits by POSTing to the [thank](https://en.wikipedia.org/w/api.php?action=help&modules=thank) action.
+3. [x] The user can at their discretion reward editors for their edits by POSTing to the [thank](https://en.wikipedia.org/w/api.php?action=help&modules=thank) action.

 __Stretch__

 * Thanks are a finite resource? e.g., You can only send 5 per day?

+## todo

+1. why does css break on page wrap?

+2. about page

+3. nav

 ## What I Have Learned